-We expect to incur substantial additional losses in the future as we expand our research and development cost-sharing activities with our collaboration partners, we believe such investment is strategically aligned with increasing the value of our technology.
-For the nine months ended September 30, 2021 and 2020, we incurred net losses of \$72.8 million and \$76.5 million, respectively.
-At September 30, 2021, we had an accumulated deficit of \$341.8 million.
+We expect to incur substantial additional losses in the future as we expand our research and development cost-sharing activities with our collaboration partner.
+We believe such investment is strategically aligned with increasing the value of our technology.
+For the three months ended March 31, 2022 and 2021, we incurred net losses of \$21.6 million and \$26.8 million, respectively.
+At March 31, 2022, we had an accumulated deficit of \$373.7 million.

-To date, we have financed our operations through public offerings of common and preferred stock, private placements of equity securities, a reverse merger, and upfront and milestone payments received from our collaboration agreements, as well as funding from governmental bodies and bank and bridge loans.
+To date, we have financed our operations through public offerings of common and preferred stock, private placements of equity securities, a reverse merger, and upfront and milestone payments received from our prior and current collaboration agreements, as well as funding from governmental bodies and bank and bridge loans.

-In May 2020, we entered into a debt financing facility for up to \$45.0 million with K2 HealthVentures, a healthcare-focused specialty finance company (the "K2 Loan and Security Agreement").
-The K2 Loan and Security Agreement is drawable in three tranches subject to the satisfaction of the terms and conditions therein.
-The first tranche of \$15.0 million was drawn at the initial closing.
-The second tranche of \$20.0 million was drawn in May 2021, at our option and was subject to the achievement of certain clinical milestones, which we had achieved.
-The third tranche of \$10.0 million may become available subject to lender consent and certain additional conditions prior to December 31, 2021.
+In May 2020, we entered into a debt financingfacility for up to \$45.0 million with K2 HealthVentures, a healthcare-focused specialty finance company (the "K2 Loan and Security Agreement").
+The K2 Loan and Security Agreement was drawable in three tranches and to date we have drawn down \$35.0 million with the remaining tranche of \$10.0 million having lapsed as of December 31, 2021.
 Pursuant to the terms of the K2 Loan and Security Agreement, the principal accrues interest at an annual rate equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2%.
-Monthly payments commenced on July 1, 2020 and payments will be interest only until July 1, 2023.
-Thereafter, the loan shall amortize monthly such that the principal amount of the loan and interest accrued thereon shall be fully amortized by the loan's maturity date of June 1, 2024.
+On April 4, 2022, the K2 Loan and Security Agreement was amended so that payments will be interest only until the loan's maturity date of June 1, 2024.